VoxelPrismatic/twitter-logging/README.md

 # This bot
 A mostly self contained discord bot which can log Twitter accounts into any channel.

+I can seriously argue this is the best Twitter logging bot in all of Discord, as it doesn't simply repost links and hope for the best.
+This tracks threads, so when tweets are deleted, you can fetch it from the depths of the internet.

 ## Contents
 - [This bot](#This-bot)
   - [Features](#Features)